marketplacesite/CoinKong/README.md

 ## Support

 Need help?
-Our live chat support team is available 24/7 to assist you.
+Our live chat is available 24/7.

 ## License